Iván Duque: 2018 presidential election

 On 10 December 2017, Duque was nominated by his party as its candidate for President of Colombia.
 He won the nomination through a system of surveys conducted by the party, with a 29.47% favorability compared to the other two candidates: Carlos Holmes Trujillo who obtained 20.15%, and Rafael Nieto with 20.06%.
 In January 2018, it was announced that the center-right coalition would participate in the Grand Primary for Colombia – an interparty consultation – with Duque as its candidate confronting Marta Lucía Ramírez (civil-center right movement) and Alejandro Ordóñez (right wing civil movement).
 On 11 March 2018, Duque won the primary with more than 4 million votes.
 Ramírez was second, with just over 1.5 million votes, and Ordóñez came third with 385,000 votes.
 During his speech, Duque thanked the support of Colombians at the polls and announced Marta Lucía Ramírez as his running mate in the elections.

 On 27 May 2018, Duque earned the most votes in the first round of the presidential election with over 39% of the vote.
 Duque was elected President of Colombia on 17 June 2018 after defeating Gustavo Petro 54% to 42% in the second round.

 Presidency (2018–2022)

 Duque was sworn in on 7 August 2018 at Bogotá's Bolívar Square.
-Duque's government main priorities are legality and entrepreunership, among other areas.
+Duque's government prioritized legality and entrepreneurship, among other areas.

 In 2020, after the drug lord "Ñeñe" Hernandez was murdered in Brazil, some audios of him conspiring to give money to Duque's party in order to buy votes for his election were published in what is known as the "Ñeñepolítica".

-Duque's term concluded on 7 August 2022 and, he was succeeded by Gustavo Petro.
+Duque's term concluded on 7 August 2022 and he was succeeded by Gustavo Petro.